SPICE: A Synergistic, Precise, Iterative, and Customizable Image Editing Workflow: Abstract

 \section{Abstract}

-Recent prompt-based image editing models have demonstrated impressive prompt-following capability at structural editing tasks.
-However, existing models still fail to perform local edits, follow detailed editing prompts, or maintain global image quality beyond a single editing step.
-To address these challenges, we introduce \spice, a \emph{training-free} workflow that accepts arbitrary resolutions and aspect ratios, accurately follows user requirements, and improves image quality consistently during more than 100 editing steps.
-By synergizing the strengths of a base diffusion model and a Canny edge ControlNet model, \spice~robustly handles free-form editing instructions from the user. \spice~outperforms state-of-the-art baselines on a challenging realistic image-editing dataset consisting of semantic editing (object addition, removal, replacement, and background change), stylistic editing (texture changes), and structural editing (action change) tasks.
-Not only does \spice~achieve the highest quantitative performance according to standard evaluation metrics, but it is also consistently preferred by users over existing image-editing methods.
-We release the workflow implementation for popular diffusion model Web UIs to support further research and artistic exploration\footnote{\url{https://github.com/kenantang/spice}}.
+Prompt-based models have demonstrated impressive prompt-following capability at image editing tasks.
+However, the models still struggle with following detailed editing prompts or performing local edits.
+Specifically, global image quality often deteriorates immediately after a single editing step.
+To address these challenges, we introduce \spice, a \emph{training-free} workflow that accepts arbitrary resolutions and aspect ratios, accurately follows user requirements, and consistently improves image quality during more than 100 editing steps, while keeping the unedited regions intact.
+By synergizing the strengths of a base diffusion model and a Canny edge ControlNet model, \spice~robustly handles free-form editing instructions from the user.
+On a challenging realistic image-editing dataset, \spice~quantitatively outperforms state-of-the-art baselines and is consistently preferred by human annotators.
+We release the workflow implementation for popular diffusion model Web UIs to support further research and artistic exploration.\footnote{\url{https://github.com/kenantang/spice}}